siliconjungle/recycle-list-crdt/README.md

-# tiny-merge-2
+# Recycle list CRDT

-A Tiny CRDT library.
+A CRDT that recycles tombstones.